When to plant Sunchoke in Rush County, KS

 Rush County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 24 and first fall frost is October 15.

-Rush County County sits in USDA Zone 6b.
+Rush County sits in USDA Zone 6b.
 Sunchoke grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Sunchoke grow in Rush County County's climate?
+Can Sunchoke grow in Rush County's climate?

 Your Rush County Garden Planner — Free